 Radeon 8500 Video card Installed

-Unfortunately the "top/back" corner of the Radeon 8500 card didn't quite fit the top plate of the Cube, so I needed to take 1 nibble off of it (very carefully).
+carefully).
 I covered the notch with special heat resistant insulator tape.
 (Note - take care when using a nibbler on circuit boards - if the cut is not clean and depending on the pwb design/layers - you could 'smear' copper from one layer to another, causing a short circuit.
 That depends on the artwork (layer design) of the board.
 Kent did not have this problem with the area he cut on the 8500 card however, but just a general FYI.-Mike]

+A top-down view of everything attached except the top plate.
 (Note: there is a post that the original Rage 128 card and GeForce 2MX card used to be connected to on their top corners.
 This post also had a grounding bracket that contacted the corner of the power supply board.
 I removed the screw from this post, but left the post itself in place - after covering the end of the post with a spongey (non-conductive) tape.
 This spongey tape is visible in the photo below.)

 Top View of Core with Radeon 8500 video card